 - You can be creative on the fillings.
 Some nice combos I recommend are purple yam, pumpkin, and sweet yam paste.

-- 30g Tapioca Flour (optional, can sub with 1:1 glutinous rice flour instead)
+- 30 g tapioca flour optional, can sub with 1:1 glutinous rice instead

-- In a bowl, whisk egg yolk and sugar together until the mixture turns into light yellow.
+- In a bowl, whisk egg yolk and sugar together until the mixture turns light yellow.

 - Add all-purpose flour into the yolk mixture.
 Mix until combine (do not overmix it).

 - In a saucepan, add milk and tea powder.
 Boil milk in medium heat and constantly stirring until the tea powder is dissolved.
-When there are bubbles start appearing at the edge, remove it from the heat immediately.
+When there are bubbles start appearing at the edge, remove the saucepan from the heat immediately.

 - Put the custard cream in a bowl.
 Cover with plastic wrap by touching the surface of the custard.
 This will ensure no moisture is going into the cream.